The Landscape of Agentic Reinforcement Learning for LLMs: A Survey

 where a group of outputs $\{(s_0^{(g)}, a_0^{(g)}, \ldots, s_{T-1}^{(g)}, a_{T-1}^{(g)})\}_{g=1}^G$ is sampled from the old policy $\pi_{\theta_{old}}$.
 The advantage function is estimated by

-This group-relative approach is highly sample-efficient and reduces computational overhead.
-Consequently, a series of novel algorithms derived from the GRPO framework have been subsequently proposed (see Table.~\ref{tab:RL-algo}), aiming to substantially enhance both the sample efficiency and asymptotic performance of reinforcement learning methodologies.
+This group-relative approach is highly sample-efficient and reduces computational overhead. {However, the group-based advantage estimation is vulnerable to high variance and low accuracy.
+Consequently, a series of novel algorithms derived from the GRPO framework have been subsequently proposed (see Table~\ref{tab:RL-algo}), aiming to substantially improve its advantage estimation.}